regnarg/bc/text/changedet.md

 with the obvious meanings, and `fstat`, which does a `lstat` on the file's inode without any path resolution.

+One can also `open` a directory and obtain a file descriptor referring to it.
-Apart from listing directory contents, directory file descriptors can be used as anchors for path resolution.
+Apart from listing directory contents, this file descriptor can be used as an anchor for path resolution.
 To this end, Linux offers so-called \D{at-syscalls} (`openat`, `renameat`, etc.), that instead of one path argument take two arguments: a directory file descriptor